alvinku0/fork-FINA4350-student-blog-2025-01/content/blog_fintext1.md

 df.to_excel('filename.xlsx') # Excel spreadsheet
 ```

-Have fun with your NLP journey!
+Now you are ready to process the data, have fun with your NLP journey!